 Building Minds of Leaders:

-The Building Minds of Leaders program is a Saturday Music academy for youth 8 -18 years of age living in the Metro New Orleans area.
-The program has successfully impacted 200 youth over the past five years who have participated and been trained in the area of Traditional Jazz Music and have been rewarded by performing on the Kids Stage at the New Orleans Jazz and Heritage Festival since 2007 and performances at the Satchmo Festival.
-The youth spend an hour and a half with professional local musician and another hour with a mentor addressing:
+The Building Minds of Leaders program is a Saturday Music Academy for youths 8 -18 years of age living in the Metropolitan New Orleans area.
+The program has successfully impacted 200 youth over the past five years who have participated and been trained in the area of Traditional Jazz Music, and have been rewarded by performing on the Kids Stage at the New Orleans Jazz and Heritage Festival since 2007 and performances at the Satchmo Festival.
+The youth spends an hour and a half with professional local musicians and another hour with a mentor addressing: